openstack/python-cinderclient/doc/source/index.rst

 * --sort option available instead of --sort-key and --sort-dir.
 E.q. --sort
   <key>[:<direction>].
 * Volume type name can now be updated via subcommand type-update.
-* bash compeletion gives subcommands when using 'cinder help'.
+* bash completion gives subcommands when using 'cinder help'.
 * Version discovery is now available.
 You no longer need a volumev2 service type in your keystone catalog.
 * Filter by tenant in list subcommand.